bodiwael/First_Project_Python/README.md

 # Python_Programming_Basics

-Apply up to 100 projects in python projects.
+How to print text, like "Hello World!" in python projects.